Embarcadero/DelphiVCL4Python/samples/DesignExport/readme.md

 5. Press **right click** and choose **Export to Delphi**.

-6. An save dialog is displayed.
-Save with the same of the form (by default) - a .py and .pydfm file will be created.
+6. A save dialog is displayed.
+Save it with the same name of the form (by default) - a .py and .pydfm file will be created.

 7. Don't forget to include the app initialization onto your module: